 “Roughly 20 percent of the people walking around out there have gallstones.
 They’re a fairly common occurrence,” said Dr. Richard A. Mackey, a biliary and pancreatic surgeon at St. Joseph Medical Center.

-While the causes of gallbladder disease aren’t entirely clear, poor diet, excess calcium and estrogen seem to be involved.
+While the causes of gallbladder disease aren’t entirely clear, poor diet, excess calcium, and estrogenic foods seem to be involved.

 If gallbladder problems are occurring in your household or if you are having problems consuming fats, consideration of a liver and gallbladder cleanse may be in order.